EMPOWERING THE PLANET.

 Professor of Thermo Fluid Dynamics at Loughborough University

-Meanwhile, our collaboration with Perkins Engines and Equipmake, Project Coeus, is developing an integrated power system for off-highway applications that uses hydrogen and hybrid technologies, enabling customers to utilise lower-carbon fuels.
+Our collaboration with Perkins Engines and Equipmake, Project Coeus, is developing an integrated power system for off-highway applications that uses hydrogen and hybrid technologies, supporting the use of lower-carbon fuels.

 These collaborations specifically target systems used in vehicles like tractors and construction equipment that operate off public roads, paving the way for a greener future.

-EnerHy, the Centre for Doctoral Training (CDT) in Engineering Hydrogen Net Zero, is also playing a vital role in developing the skilled workforce needed to enable rapid growth in green hydrogen-related technology.
+The Centre for Doctoral Training in Engineering Hydrogen Net Zero (EnerHy CDT) is also playing a vital role in developing the skilled workforce needed to enable rapid growth in green hydrogen-related technology.

 "To grow hydrogen technology for net zero, we must tackle challenges in affordability, supply chains, scalability, new technologies, and social acceptance.
 EnerHy CDT builds on research from Loughborough, Cranfield and Strathclyde to tackle these issues, together.”